A Bucket List Guide for Your Ellijay, Georgia, Fall Trip

-While you're venturing in the foothills, there's award-winning wine to taste.
-Kickback and sip mountainside on a terraced vineyard where wine tastings come with a side of live music on weekends.
+While you're venturing through the foothills, there's award-winning wine to taste.
+Kick back and sip mountainside on a terraced vineyard where wine tastings come with a side of live music on weekends.
 Fan favorites, like Fainting Goat Vineyards & Winery, Engelheim Vineyards, and Chateau Meichtry, will entice you with wines ranging from Sauvignon Blancs to Merlots.

 Explore the Town

-Refuel over a plate of barbecue at Poole's Real Pit BBQ, known for its infamous pig signs and pit-cooked menu, or enjoy the views at The Roof downtown, a rooftop kitchen and bar.
-Satisfy your sweet tooth at the Bavarian Chocolatier, and enjoy a night cap at River Street Tavern before the day is done.
+Refuel over a plate of barbecue at Poole's Bar-B-Q, known for its infamous pig signs and pit-cooked menu, or enjoy the views at The Roof downtown, a rooftop kitchen and bar.
+Satisfy your sweet tooth at the Bavarian Chocolatier, and enjoy a nightcap at River Street Tavern before the day is done.

 Stay a While

 Overnight at Elatse'Yi where you can tailor your glamping experience to your comfort level.
-Airstreams with accompanying tree lofts and pavilions, a geodome, and creek-front cabin invite you to take in all the season's splendor before the temperature turns.
+Airstreams with accompanying tree lofts and pavilions, a geodome, and a creek-front cabin invite you to take in all the season's splendor before the temperature turns.
 Those looking for an indoor retreat after a day outdoors can have their pick from an array of cabin rentals and boutique inns.
-The Villas at Coosawattee River Resort offer one-, two-, and three-bedroom cabins featuring river and mountain views while Ellijay River House supplies B&B-lovers with an adults-only Craftsman stay.
+The Villas at Coosawattee River Resort offer one-, two-, and three-bedroom cabins featuring river and mountain views, while Ellijay River House supplies B&B lovers with an adults-only Craftsman stay.